 The Learning Company was one of the first educational software companies.
 It was founded in 1980 in the Palo Alto, California, area by video-game designer Warren Robinett and educators Ann McCormick Piestrup, Leslie Grimm, and Teri Perl.
-It has been one of the major producers of commercial educational software for the home market, with current titles on the shelves such as the Reader Rabbit series.
+The flagship product at the company's initial launch was Rocky's Boots .

-funding.
 The Learning Company went public in 1992.
-In 1995,

-In 1998, the Learning Company was sold to Mattel,
+In 1998, the Learning Company was acquired.